pycage/shellfish/doc/tutorial/layout-ruler.md

 This does not quite look the way it should.
 The labels and input boxes are not aligned.
 For a proper alignment, you would have to stretch every label to the width of the longest label.
-An elegant way of doing this is by using a {@link mid.Ruler} element.
+An elegant way of doing this is by using a {@link html.Ruler} element.

-The {@link mid.Ruler} is an abstract element that collects bounding boxes and computes maximum and minimum bounding boxes from the collected values, exposed as read-only properties `min` and `max`.
+The {@link html.Ruler} is an abstract element that collects bounding boxes and computes maximum and minimum bounding boxes from the collected values, exposed as read-only properties `min` and `max`.